maxmen/Tonale/Readme.md

 | Warning: it may happen that the files in the repository will be updated during the school.
 Stay tuned! |
 | --- |

+> **Note**
+> It may happen that the files in the repository will be updated during the school.
+Stay tuned!

 You will need to install the packages that are listed in the file `requirememts.txt`.
 You just need to execute the command

 `pip install -r requirements`